Apellun/Django-Ads-Service/README.md

 <li><b>EMAIL_HOST_USER/EMAIL_HOST_PASSWORD</b>
 <br><i>The host/port in the example is the default host/port for the Gmail SMTP service, you don't need to change them if you decide to go with Gmail.
 You only need to enter your username and password for your SMTP server.
 If you don't know how to get them, ask Google.</i><br>
 <br>3.
 Rename the example.env into .env
 <br>3.
-Run the following commands in the terminal:
+Run the following commands in the terminal from the project folder:
   <p></p>
   pip install -r requirements.txt<br>
   python3 skymarket/manage.py migrate<br>